Login Security Options

 This option is set to “Required” by default, to prevent logins without 2FA via xmlrpc.php.
 Attackers often target xmlrpc.php with password guessing attacks, so it is important to keep this feature enabled if possible.

 Plugins, features, and external apps or services that require authenticated XML-RPC calls are usually not compatible with this option.
-For example, if you use the WordPress app on your phone with a user account that uses 2FA, you will most likely need to set this option to “Skipped”, unless you have specific IPs or ranges you can safely whitelist.
+For example, if you use the WordPress app on your phone with a user account that uses 2FA, you will most likely need to set this option to “Skipped”, unless you have specific IPs or ranges you can safely add to the allowlist.

 Custom applications that log in via XML-RPC may be made compatible if they can generate a TOTP code and append the current code to the password during authentication.
-Codes still expire after the first use.
+Codes still expire after the first use, so this may not be practical if your custom application may send authenticated requests more than once every 30 seconds.
+If you are developing a new app or integration, then using the Application Passwords feature added in WordPress 5.6 may be the best solution, and should be implemented using the Authorization HTTP header.

 Disable XML-RPC authentication